 Wait while the ArcGIS Data Store installation on this machine is updated to 10.7.
 This may take several minutes.

 - Once all ArcGIS Data Store installations are updated to the latest release, use the configuredatastore command utility to reconfigure each data store type with the hosting GIS Server site.

-- For relational and tile cache data stores, log in to the primary machine as the user who installed ArcGIS Data Store and run the configuredatastore utility.
-This upgrades the data store on both the primary and secondary machines.
+- For relational and tile cache data stores, log in to either the primary or standby machine as the user who installed ArcGIS Data Store and run the configuredatastore utility.
+This upgrades the data store on both the primary and standby machine.

 - For spatiotemporal big data stores, log in to any of the spatiotemporal big data store machines as the user who installed ArcGIS Data Store and run the configuredatastore utility.
 This upgrades all machines in the spatiotemporal big data store.

-In this example, the configuredatastore utility is run on the primary machine where both the relational and tile cache data stores are running.
+In this example, the configuredatastore utility is run on a machine where both the relational and tile cache data stores are running.
 Both data stores are configured with the GIS Server site https://myserver.network.com:6443/arcgis:

 ./configuredatastore.sh https://myserver.network.com:6443/arcgis serveradmin MyAdminPassword /home/ags/arcgis/datastore/usr/arcgisdatastore --stores relational,tilecache